fred-ai-security/ai-security-assurance-labs/model-supply-chain/intake-workflow/intake-example.md

 This document presents a complete end-to-end model intake workflow used in AI Security Assurance.
 It outlines a staged process for securely acquiring, validating, and analyzing AI models prior to use.

+This example reflects a representative intake workflow and uses synthetic paths and outputs for demonstration purposes.

 The workflow includes:

 - Secure model acquisition